Seek Returns logo

 Min

-AMCR vs. ROL: A comparison of their P/E Ratio against their respective Packaging & Containers and Personal Products & Services industry benchmarks.
+AMCR vs. ROL: A comparison of their Price-to-Earnings Ratio (TTM) against their respective Containers & Packaging and Commercial Services & Supplies industry benchmarks.

 AMCR